S7 Airlines Flight 778: Accidental thrust

-As per EASA, the problem of low friction forces on the linkage between the throttle control and the throttle lever was not considered as an airworthiness issue.
+As per EASA, the problem of low friction force on the linkage between the throttle control and the throttle lever was not considered as an airworthiness issue.
 Fleet inspection could only be carried out if there were continuous airworthiness concerns.

 F-OGYP, the involved aircraft, was considered to be old by investigators.
-As no inspection or correction had been carried out on the friction forces of the throttle control linkage, the coupling had weakened, which greatly reduced the forces needed to move the throttle by up to 400 g.
-By calculation, the forces were 3 times lower than the permissible amount.
+As no inspection or correction had been carried out on the friction force of the throttle control linkage, the coupling had weakened, which greatly reduced the forces needed to move the throttle by up to 400 grams.
+The forces were 3 times lower than the permissible amount.
 This explained why a relatively small force (e.g. resting palm) could move the throttle significantly forward.

 The accidental movement of the throttle lever, however, should have been noticed by the captain.
 The move itself was significantly large, reaching 60% on the thrust setting.
 According to investigators, another factor might have played a role in this matter.
 Simulations were conducted on an attempted landing in two different scenarios; landing on a smooth runway and a bumpy runway.
 The noticeability of the lever movement was significantly different between the two scenarios.
 Pilots were more likely to not notice that the lever had moved during landing in a bumpy runway.
 The presence of shakings and deceleration caused the movement of the throttle lever to be not noticed by the crew.
 In Irkutsk, the runway was described as bumpy and thus this might have "hidden" the movement of the lever from Captain Shibanov.

 Despite these findings, there was enough time for the crew to realize the source of the problem.
 The aircraft landed on the runway's touchdown zone, which would have provided the crew with a long distance to effectively slow down their aircraft.
 Even though the runway was wet, calculations made by investigators showed that with appropriate corrective actions the crash would have been avoided.
-Had they paid their attention towards their aircraft, they would not have crashed.
+Had they paid attention to their aircraft, they would not have crashed.